vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 **3. Execution of tasks**

-   The Executor configured with the QCG PJ Manager instance and filled with a set of appropriate Tasks is ready to perform parallel processing of encoding and execution steps for all Campaign's samples using the ``run()`` method.
+   The Executor configured with the QCG-PilotJob Manager instance and filled with a set of appropriate Tasks is ready to perform parallel processing of encoding and execution steps for all Campaign's samples using the ``run()`` method.
 This method takes two parameters: